jerryzlau/time_sheet/README.md

 ```
 cd time_sheet/frontend && npm start
 ```
-4. On the browser, visit <localhost:3001/api/timeslotsSeed> to seed the database for demo
+4. On the browser, visit [localhost:3001/api/timeslotsSeed](localhost:3001/api/timeslotsSeed) to seed the database for demo
-5. Then visit <localhost:3000> and the app will be up and running for use
+5. Then visit [localhost:3000](localhost:3000) and the app will be up and running

 ## Stack
 * Frontend: ReactJS